chfm/chfm.github.io/content/arc-anecdotes.md

 These are short stories that illustrate racist OR anti-racist actions.
 They should ideally be no longer than 100 words, but this is not an ironclad rule.
 We invite/encourage Friends to contribute from their own experience.
 Please send to lbassinger@gmail.com.
 Contributions will be vetted by the ARC before being placed in the CHFM e-news.
 Please indicate whether we should print your name or “Anonymous.”

+## If You See Something, Say Something

+I went to lunch with an African American friend of mine at a restaurant close to the university where we both worked.
+When we finished eating, we both put our credit cards on the table.
+The waiter picked up my card without comment, but he asked to see my friend’s ID.

+I asked him why he asked to see only her ID and not mine and he became very flustered.
+Then he stammered out that it was policy to randomly check ID’s.
+I told him I didn’t believe him and I thought it was because she was African American and I was White.
+He denied it.
+He took both credit cards.
+My friend did not pursue it.
+Understandably, she wanted to leave, and did so.

+I insisted on talking to the manager.
+I told him about the incident and asked if it was a policy of his restaurant to require ID’s from African American and not White customers.
+He denied it, but he was clearly flustered.

+I told him I would not patronize his restaurant again--and that I would tell my friends and colleagues at work about the incident.
+When I got back to work, I wrote a note to an in-house newspaper that circulated among all university employees describing the incident and asking people to stop patronizing that restaurant.
+I also asked them to write to the manager explaining why they were doing this.
+I think it is not sufficient for White people to simply not behave in racist ways personally.
+We must stand up when we see others acting in a racist manner.

+Barbara Soloman

 ## Protecting The Distressed

 A young black man was killed by the police as he sat holding a gun downtown.
 His uncle had begged to be allowed to speak to him, but they turned him away.
 The man was grieving that he had lost his children due to a breakup with their mother.
 My neighbor went to his funeral, because she knew the family.
 She said that he was a good, thoughtful, hard working young man and loved his children.